siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 In `parameters`,  only a 'mesh-cutoff' can be specified.
 This `mesh-cutoff` applies globally and only if it is the biggest one among the all `mesh-cutoff` that apply.
 This system is meant to signal elements that requires a bigger 'mesh-cutoff' than normal.
-For `basis`, we allow 'split-tail-norm', 'polarization' and 'size'.
+For `basis`, we allow 'split-tail-norm', 'polarization', 'size' and 'pao-block'.
 The 'size' and' polarization' introduce a block reporting the change of pao size and polarization schema only for the element under definition.
+The 'pao-block' allows to specify an explicit "block Pao-basis" for the element.
 The 'split-tail-norm' instead activate in siesta the key 'pao-split-tail-norm', that applies globally.

 We conclude this subsection with few more notes to keep in mind.
 First, the units mut be specified for each siesta keyword